Permanence (novel): Plot

 When they arrive, they explore various areas of the ship before an explosion damages life support on the Banshee.
 Michael discovers that Dr. Ophir was murdered because she had discovered pictures of the writing on the Envy had been tampered with.
 Eventually they discover that part of the Envy is designed as a test to ascertain living conditions for visitors.
 Rue completes the process and the cycler builds them a new module and a set of controls.

 The expedition leaves the Envy for Oculus, a Halo world.
 Rue, now a Cycler Captain by law, is caught up in Compact politics over the course of the Envy.
 Michael and Dr. Herat arrange with representative of the alien Autotrophs to translate the writing on the Envy.
 The translation has grave consequences since it implies that the weapon of the Chicxulub, an ancient race that sent out waves of self-replicating machines to wipe out potential competitors, has survived.
 They realize that Crisler wants to use the weapon to wipe out the rebels.

 Rue learns from Max that Mallory, a Halo Worlder, wants to dissolve the Compact and join the RE.
 Rue goes to meet her crew to prepare to leave, but they are ambushed by Crisler and Max is killed.
 Rue, Michael, Dr Herat and Barents (a Rebel) escape in a submarine, but the attackers destroy the control computer just as they dive.
 They continue to do so for some hours, eventually getting caught by a cold current.
 They wind up at a secret undersea research base, where they are rescued by military police.

 They learn that Rue was believed dead along with her cousin and Crisler and Mallory have already departed for the Envy, having learned its point of origin, Apophis and Osiris, planetless binary brown dwarfs.
 They expect that he will arrive in sixteen months.
 The government has a secret way that will get them there, but only for citizens of the Compact.

 Dr. Herat elects to become a citizen of the compact, but Michael abstains.
 Michael passes preparation time for the trip by exploring abandoned ice tunnels on the planet with Barents.
 They discover that the Autotroph plans to leave the planet and warn its race about the weapon.
-Michel convinces them to let humans handle it.
+Michael convinces them to let humans handle it.
 A message from a loyal member of the Envy's crew arrives, stating that Crisler is planning a dangerous maneuver that will cut three months off his travel time.
 Rue takes drastic measures and shanghais Michael on the voyage, a new technology that allows a fleet of 15 small interceptor ships to enter FTL from inside the atmosphere of a brown dwarf.